Carrots (1 Cup, Chopped) and Boiled Egg (1 Large)

 How to consume Boiled Egg, Carrots without glucose spikes

-Incorporate a small portion of lean protein, like chicken breast or turkey, to help slow the absorption of carbohydrates and stabilize blood sugar levels.
+Include a small portion of chicken breast or tofu alongside your meal.
+These protein sources can help stabilize blood sugar levels.

 Eat Slowly